Notes on the Geography of Peninsular India: Chennai / Madras 2: British Public Buildings

 "The city presents a disappointing appearance, and possesses not a single handsome street....
 The site is so low that it is difficult to realize that behind the first line of buildings lies one of the largest cities in Asia."
 That's the verdict of Maclean's Manual (1885).
 Even in his day, however, there were plenty of buildings with pretensions to grandeur--and a couple that achieved it.
-Thank Lord Napier of Magdala and his architect, Robert Fellowes Chisholm.
-Together they blended local and Western ideas into an Indo-Islamic style far from the classicism of Calcutta or the Gothic delights of Bombay.
+Thank Lord Napier of Magdala and his architect, Robert Fellowes Chisholm (1840-1915).
+Together they blended local and Western ideas into an Indo-Saracenic style far from the classicism of Calcutta or the Gothic of Bombay.

-Fort St. George, founded in 1639, was a true and necessary fortress.
+Fort St. George, founded in 1639, was a true and (for the British trying to secure their hold) necessary fortress.
 Here, the east side, facing the sea.

 Behind the walls there is still a military and government community.